radareorg/radare2/README.md

 ## Community and Documentation

-To learn more about r2 we encourage you to watch youtube talks from [r2con](https://www.youtube.com/c/r2con).
-As well as reading blogposts, slides or read the [official radare2 book](https://book.rada.re), You can reach us in the following chats:
+To learn more about r2 we encourage you to watch youtube talks from [r2con](https://www.youtube.com/c/r2con) [conference](https://rada.re/con).
+As well as reading blogposts, slides or read the [Official radare2 book](https://book.rada.re), You can reach us in the following chats:

 * irc.libera.chat `#radare` `#radare_side`
 * [Matrix](https://matrix.org/) `#radare:matrix.org`